Onixiya/RandomTowersAndUpgrades/ReadMe.md

 ﻿# Random Towers And Upgrades

-BTD6 Mod that can randomize towers in a few ways and can also randomizes upgrades.
+BTD6 Mod that can randomize towers in a few ways and can also randomizes upgrades. <a href="https://github.com/gurrenm3/BTD-Mod-Helper">Requires Mod helper</a>

 Was based off from gurrenm4's old random towers mod but it doesn't really resemble it at all now